level12/jsonrpcbase/readme.rst

 Current Status
 ---------------

-Seems stable, but hasn't been widely used.
+Seems stable, but hasn't been widely used to my knowledge.

 The `development version <https://bitbucket.org/rsyring/jsonrpcbase/get/tip.zip#egg=JSONRPCBase-dev>`_ is installable with ``easy_install JSONRPCBase==dev``.